 - Let the pan cool in the fridge for a few hours (or overnight).

-Once completely set, the correct way to remove the fudge is by running a knife along the edge of the pan and lifting the fudge out holding onto the parchment paper.
+- Once completely set, the correct way to remove the fudge is by running a knife along the edge of the pan and lifting the fudge out holding onto the parchment paper.
 Once transferred onto a cutting board, carve our generous squares.

+Pro Tips For Cutting The SweetnessIf you’d like to dial down the sweetness, you could add 1 tsp of instant coffee powder after step (3); that is, add the instant coffee powder into your combined mixture of melted chocolate and condensed milk.
+If you need to, you can add just about a tbsp of hot water to help dissolve the coffee powder.
 Reader and fellow epicure Avni Biyani, also recommends texturing the fudge with a biscuity crust.
 To follow her lead, simply crush about 15 medium-sized digestive biscuits, mixing it with 60 gm of soft butter (room temperature).
 Pour this biscuity-mix into the pan you will be using for the fudge; and bake it in a preheated oven for around 10 minutes until it sets into a firm crust.
-You’ll know it’s done when it turns reddish-golden at the top.
+You’ll know it’s done when it turns golden at the top.
 Make sure this crusty layer cools down before pouring the fudge mix over it and popping it into the refrigerator!

 You May Also Like To Browse…

 We’d love to hear from you!
 Do let us know if you try this recipe – you can leave a comment below and/ or tag us in your delicious creations on Instagram @the_foodiediaries.

 Get the latest reviews, recipes & recommendations, delivered straight to your inbox: